Medium Hardness Platinum Cured Silicone Rubber for Mold Making

 Step 1: Model Preparation

 The master pattern should be thoroughly cleaned and dried.
-If the master model is fragile, weak, or porous, it may be necessary to apply a consolidant or sealant, and possibly fill in deep holes or crevices.
+If the master pattern is fragile, weak, or porous, it may be necessary to apply a consolidant or sealant, and possibly fill in deep holes or crevices.

 Step 2: Applying Release Agent